Welcome to our second edition of Off the Shelf with MJand Michelle!

 MJ: Yes, yes, I know at that age I really wanted to be treated more like a teen than a kid, so I definitely would have gravitated to something with a more mature look.
 I’m glad you can recognize the merits of a title like this, even if you aren’t really its audience.
 I had the same kind of difficulty getting into some of those younger-aimed CMX titles but they certainly were sought after by librarians, from what I hear.

 MICHELLE: Yeah, I liked Lapis Lazuli Crown (another all-ages CMX series) well enough, but when I was finished I actually gave my books away *to* a librarian for use in the middle school section.
 That said, I believe The Palette of 12 Secret Colors is also all-ages and I love it quite a bit.
 I guess it just depends on the series.

 Something tells me you’ve got a second book to talk about!

-MELINDA: Heh, yes I do, and it’s also a series I’m definitely not the audience for.
+MJ: Heh, yes I do, and it’s also a series I’m definitely not the audience for.
 That would be Toriko, a new shonen series from Viz.
 It’s about a guy who is a “Gourmet Hunter,” which means that he gets paid a lot of money to hunt and kill exotic animals for wealthy gourmets to eat.